-As far as customer support is concerned, Ninja Outreach stands head and shoulders above the rest.
-It has a very accommodating and friendly support team that sincerely wants the best for you as a customer.
+- Excellent customer support – It has a very accommodating and friendly support team that sincerely wants the best for you as a customer.
 My encounters with them have been nothing but positive, and I can’t help feel valued by Ninja Outreach in general.

-Finally, Ninja Outreach is also moderately priced compared to its contemporaries.
-It costs more compared to straightforward outreach tools.
+- Moderately priced compared to its contemporaries.
+Ninja Outreach costs more compared to straightforward outreach tools.
 However, as discussed above, Ninja Outreach is more than that.
 You can manage your CRM, research for the most shared content to help you create better ones on your blog, and more!
 In fact, you can replace Ninja Outreach with the multiple tools you’re using to grow your blog and save a ton of money in the long run!

-Compared to other outreach tools Ninja Outreach loads too slow for my tastes.
-The tool’s chock full of features makes it bulky, which probably lends to the slow loading time.
+- Loads too slow for my tastes – Compared to other outreach tools Ninja Outreach, its chock full of features makes it bulky, which probably lends to the slow loading time.
 I tried loading hundreds of emails from a CSV file to Ninja Outreach, and it took too long to get the list on the platform, so I had to stop it.
 I’m not sure if it’s an isolated case, but it hampers the overall experience of using the tool if it doesn’t provide a seamless UX experience.

 Despite its shortcomings, I’m not ready to write off this particular feature just yet.
 The SEO Metrics and Traffic and Engagement is a good indication of a site’s authority and makes it very easy for bloggers to filter the good sites from the bad.
 If Ninja Outreach works on improving this feature, I could see it as a game-changer.

-At the very core of Ninja Outreach is a reliable and easy-to-use outreach tool.
+At the very core of Ninja Outreach is a reliable and easy-to-use influencer marketing software.
 You can manage your contacts and send emails at will from the tool.
 You can also track the performance of your campaign so you can tweak your templates in the hopes of increasing your open and click-through rate.

 Veering away from the center, Ninja Outreach is a multipurpose tool for bloggers as well.
 It does things that premium platforms like Buzzsumo and Salesflare do.
 Ideally, Ninja Outreach should replace those tools and become your go-to software to grow and scale your blog.